asynx-dev/www/docs/blog/20/0-mig-calibration-error-xilinx.md

 because of the clock.

-**4)** **Check Data Mask** → In the Options for Controller page of MIG interface, there is an option called "**Data Mask**".
+**4)** **Check Data Mask** → In the Options for Controller page of MIG interface, there is an option called **Data Mask**.
 If you do not utilize AXI4 user interface feature, you have a chance to change this option and please choose the option.
 If you use AXI4 user interface with 72 data width, it is automatically unselected.
-In this situation, please decrease data width bits and select "**Data Mask**" option.
+In this situation, please decrease data width bits and select **Data Mask** option.
 People utilize 72 bits data width feature generally for using ECC (Error Correction Code).
-If you really have to use this option, then you cannot select "**Data Mask**" option and you should write a logic, which I do not know how much it can be hard, because AXI has byte enables which requires DM pins.
+If you really have to use this option, then you cannot select **Data Mask** option and you should write a logic, which I do not know how much it can be hard, because AXI has byte enables which requires DM pins.
 This situation is mentioned in [this Xilinx forum thread](https://forums.xilinx.com/t5/Memory-Interfaces-and-NoC/MIG-7-Series-2018-2-Cannot-disable-data-mask-dm/td-p/974993).